By The Scoopettes

 Train to France-

-Southwest France is a lesser known and a beautiful region to visit in France and of course borders Spain.
-On the Atlantic Ocean is Birraritz and my favorite town is Saint Jean de Luz.
-A walking city with a large cresant shaped beach.
+Southwest France is a lesser known and a beautiful region to visit which of course borders Spain.
+On the Atlantic Ocean is Biarritz and my favorite town is Saint-Jean-de-Luz.
+A walking city with a large crescent shaped beach.
 Architecture shifts to the Basque feel, tapas are plentiful, and the seafood delectable.
 Close by are San Sebastian and Bilbao.

 Fly to Greece-

 I flew to Greece in 2007 to meet up with some friends who were touring around the Mediterranean.
 We met in Athens, and though I had high hopes for the Greek city, it was a bit of a let down.
 That had to do with our hotel, food poisoning and a couple other factors, including Athens’ totally dodgy vibe.
 But Athens is not Greece, and I long to return.
-Next time I’ll grab one of these flights to Corfu and find Greek paradise island hopping.
+Next time I’ll grab a flight on Vueling.com and find Greek paradise island hopping.
 I will not head to Athens, that’s for sure, and thanks to many direct flights from Spain and all over the Eurozone, I can skip right over it on my way to Greek utopia.

 Drive to Portugal-